 Developing a Career Pathways System in the Mara Region

-A career pathways system brings real-life learning to students and teachers, which allows them to build important academic, technical, and interpersonal skills simultaneously.
+A career pathways system brings real-life learning to students and teachers, enabling them to build important academic, technical, and interpersonal skills simultaneously.
 This allows for more active career exploration for the jobs of tomorrow, which will make students more competitive in college and career.
 It also creates possibilities for multiple entry and exit points in education, giving students the possibility to earn important industry certifications and credentials while they are still in school, which helps students and families determine the right career path much earlier on.

 To strengthen the alignment between education and employment needs in the Mara region, TDS partnered with Education Systems Center at Northern Illinois University (EdSystems) to conduct a field analysis to understand the industry sectors that are in high demand in Tanzania and to introduce the concept of career pathways aligned to those sectors.
-In the initial phase, TDS and EdSystems are working with the Mara Regional Office of Education and UMABU, the local implementing partner, to implement a career pathways pilot program in four schools using the 4-H model, with the intention of expanding to other schools in the region.
+TDS and EdSystems are working with the Mara Regional Office of Education and UMABU, the local implementing partner, to implement a career pathways pilot program in four schools using the 4-H model, with the intention of expanding to other schools in the region.